MagQ98/JS-Quiz/README.md

 <p>The site is structured in a simple, easy to navigate way</p>
 <p>The buttons and clickable links are big and easy to find</p>
 <p>The homepage provides you with somewhere to navigate to all corresponding pages</p>
-<p>The start page contains buttons and links which allow users to chose their preferred difficulty setting</p>
+<p>The start page contains buttons and links which allow users to choose their preferred difficulty setting</p>
-<p>There is also a highscore button for users to see the highest scorer and compare scores</p>
+<p>There is also a high score button for users to see the highest scorer and compare scores</p>
-<p>Th quiz itself contains a question and 4 clickable answers</p>
+<p>The quiz itself contains a question and 4 clickable answers</p>
 <p>There is a live progress bar below the answers to inform the user of their current score</p>
-<p>There is a restart buttton for the user to restart the quiz at any time</p>
+<p>There is a restart button for the user to restart the quiz at any time</p>

 ### Color
-<p>For the color scheme, the main buttons design was choosen to reflect the design used in the Mass Effect franchises user interface</p>
+<p>For the color scheme, the main buttons design was chosen to reflect the design used in the Mass Effect franchises user interface</p>
 <p>The colorful buttons were chosen to make the webpage look more appealing and eye-catching</p>
-<p>After deciding on the colour I tested them on WebAIM to make sure the contrast between them was right</p>
+<p>After deciding on the color I tested them on WebAIM to make sure the contrast between them was right</p>

 ### Typography
 <p>Nova Square was the font used for all text in the game.
-The font was found on Googlefonts and was used because it was easy to read and because it matches the themes present in the Mass Effect franchse.</p>
+The font was found on Googlefonts and was used because it was easy to read and because it matches the themes present in the Mass Effect franchise.</p>

 ### Wireframes
 <details>